 The GSAS-II data window will display the results from k-SUBGROUPSMAG.
 (If k-SUBGROUPSMAG failed because you lack internet access, this file is located in the same location as the powder data and cif files used above were found.
 Do File/Open Project from the main menu to access it “LaMnO3 base.gpx”).

 The table shows all the magnetic space groups that are possible starting with P n m a and zero propagation vector; this is noted in the table heading.
 Notice that it goes all the way to a triclinic P1 magnetic space group; you probably will never need to go that far to find a suitable magnetic space group.
 The ones marked ‘Keep’ have a possibly magnetic Mn atom based on the magnetic site symmetries of the transformed atom positions (there may be more than one).
+The Uniq column indicates how many unique Mn atoms are present in the magnetic structure; usually one wants to select one with the smallest number of magnetic sites.
 Each entry also shows the transformation matrix in symbolic form and the necessary origin shift so that the new structure is properly positioned to satisfy the new space group.
 The orthorhombic ones (1-18) are all transformed so the cell matches the parent; this is the default action.
 K-SUBGROUPSMAG returned these in the standard orthorhombic setting; GSAS-II reset these to match the parent.
 The Try box is for you to test the reflection indexing of each structure to be sure all the magnetic peaks are included.
 Try each of the first 3 that are marked Keep (you may recognize these from the Simple Magnetic tutorial).
 As you select each one the powder pattern will be replotted showing the allowed lines.
 For the 2nd one , Pn’ma’, the plot shows all lines indexed (apart from the contaminant peak at 15.69°2Θ).